St. Albert the Great Catholic Church

 The Boar’s Head Pageant is now presented in a handful of churches through the country.
 It has become a theatrical symbol of the triumph of the ultimate Good, the Christ Child, over evil.
 The pageant is not simply a folk story of the past.
 It is a living story, enacted by modern Christian performers to remind us of the true meaning of the Christmas season.

-St. Albert the Great parish offers this ninth annual celebration as our gift to the Austin community in praise of our Creator for the gift of His Son and salvation.
+St. Albert the Great parish offers this eleventh annual celebration as our gift to the Austin community in praise of our Creator for the gift of His Son and salvation.
 May the meaning of Christmas remain in your hearts throughout the year.